Pituitary adenoma

 Pituitary adenoma and symptoms

-It is not taken for granted that the pituitary adenoma manifests itself with recognizable symptoms: on the contrary, it is possible that it is identified by chance, during diagnostic tests performed for other reasons.
+It is not a given that a pituitary adenoma will manifest itself with recognizable symptoms: on the contrary, it is possible that it is identified by chance, during diagnostic tests performed for other reasons.

-Other symptoms, due to the loss of function by the pituitary, can be menstrual problems and breast discharge in women, changes in the face, hands and feet, hypertension, decreased libido, both female and male infertility, sweating, increased hairiness , gigantism in children or adolescents, skin fragility, stretch marks, osteoporosis.
+Other symptoms, due to the loss of pituitary gland function, may include menstrual problems and breast discharge in women, changes in the face, hands, and feet, hypertension, decreased libido, infertility in both women and men, sweating, increased hairiness, gigantism in children or adolescents, fragile skin, stretch marks, and osteoporosis.

-As mentioned, the diagnosis of pituitary adenoma is not simple.
-The patient must explain his symptoms and the possible presence in the family of similar cases as strictly as possible.
-Based on the data, the doctor can prescribe blood and urine tests to analyze hormone levels and afterwards a CT scan and an MRI to detect any injuries.
+As mentioned, diagnosing pituitary adenoma is not easy.
+The patient must describe their symptoms as precisely as possible and any family history of similar cases.
+Based on this information, the doctor may prescribe: blood and urine tests to analyze hormone levels and subsequently a CT scan and an MRI to detect any lesions.
 If the symptoms also involve the visual field, a vision assessment exam.

-- the patient, which is always at the center of the whole process with its personal and clinical history
+- the patient, who is always at the center of the whole process with his personal and clinical history

 - the doctor which has an important coordinating role

-- L 'endocrinologist, contact person for diagnosis, control and treatment of the disease
+- L 'endocrinologist, contact person for diagnosis, monitoring and treatment of the pathology

 - the neuroradiologist, expert in the diagnostic study of the nervous system

-- L 'oculist, reference point for screening, diagnosis and control of ocular disorders
+- L 'oculist, a reference point for screening, diagnosis and monitoring of eye disorders

-- the neurosurgeon, which treats the pathology through surgical excision
+- the neurosurgeon, which treats the pathology through surgical removal

-Therapy involves surgery in most cases, with the exception of small adenomas secreting prolactin or growth hormone, which can be treated with specific drugs.
-The evolution of technology and skills in this field has made a type of intervention possible minimally invasive very effective: the transphenoidal transnasal endoscopic surgery.
+The therapy involves surgery in most cases, with the exception of small adenomas that secrete prolactin or growth hormone, which can be treated with specific drugs.
+The evolution of technology and skills in this field has made a type of intervention possible minimally invasive very effective: the transnasal transsphenoidal endoscopic surgery.

 Pituitary adenoma and endonasal endoscopy